Our favourite places to stay on this sleepy Cebu island.

 Also read: Traffic in the Metro?
 Take the Pasig River Ferry Instead

 Pasig is a city that offers many things, blending both urbanity and greenery into the home I know today.
-If you give it a chance, you’ll definitely be pleasantly surprised.
-And hopefully, you’ll be encouraged to explore more of what Metro Manila has to offer!
+Give it a chance and you’ll see why locals proudly call it home.

 Published at